willh/willh.github.com/_posts/2019-02-01-mapping-the-work-of-a-software-developer.md

   - stay further up the value chain, don't shy away from business people or architecture decisions
   - the act of turning an architecture diagram into code will probably become more common
   - understanding why or why not to implement something is not easily inferred by a machine

+### Also
+  - when enjoying productivity with abstractions you should probably still understand one layer below
+  - not just for finding the best time to use the abstractions, or to deal with leaks (they will leak)
+  - but also to have an ear to the ground for the next shift underneath that might affect your area
+  - if you're sitting pretty on containers and k8s for the last three years as a market leader but haven't heard of serverless then you're missing the next shift
+  - find your own niche, with a bias towards up and to the left if you want newer problems and innovative areas
+  - working dragging people to the right is where a lot of effort will remain; understand what you want

 #### Caveats
   - Someone's gotta turn undifferentiated heavy lifting into services, so someone is doing custom/genesis work in turning product work into commodity and setting up automatic region-distributed multi-tenancy and all that.